 CURRENTLY SCHEDULED CLASSES:

-All classes are presently being conducted through Zoom, and we are waiting to see whether the State will allow us to continue doing so after August 31, 2020.
+All classes are presently being conducted through Zoom (the State has authorized this through the end of 2020).
 You can, however, book a private in-person class or zoom for your firm and any guests you wish to invite.
 We are still providing classes through the Denver Metro Realtor Association, South Metro Denver Realtor Association and Pikes Peak Assocation of Realtors, so please check their education schedules for classes of interest.
+We can provide classes for title companies, lenders, builders and other Realtor Associations, as well.

 WHY CE?
 Obtaining a license is just the start for a broker wanting to build a career in the real estate business.
 Pre-license training is geared toward learning the laws and regulations in effect at the time of licensure.
 However, after the licenses issued the real learning begins.